elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/code-editors.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main difference between a "lightweight editor" and an "IDE" is that an IDE works on a project level.
+  <div><strong>Interview Response:</strong> The main difference between a "lightweight code editor" and an "IDE" is that an IDE works on a project level.
 A lightweight editor is considerably faster than an IDE if we require one file.</div><br />
-  <div><strong>Technical Response:</strong> In contrast to a lightweight editor, an IDE works on the project level, so it loads more data when it starts and analyzes the project structure, if necessary.
+  <div><strong>Technical Response:</strong> In contrast to a lightweight code editor, an IDE works on the project level, so it loads more data when it starts and analyzes the project structure, if necessary.
 We can use a lightweight editor if we only need to edit one file.
   </div><br />
-  <div><strong>Additional Information:</strong> TThere is no strict boundary between a lightweight editor and an integrated development environment since lightweight editors often have a good selection of plugins, such as directory-level syntax analyzers and auto-completers.
+  <div><strong>Additional Information:</strong> There is no strict boundary between a lightweight code editor and an integrated development environment since lightweight editors often have a good selection of plugins, such as directory-level syntax analyzers and auto-completers.
   </div>
   </div>
 </details>